shreyya2006/STOPSCROLLING/README.md

   <img src="./img.png" alt="Project Banner" width="100%">
 </p>

-# PhoneIsBad 🎯
+# STOP SCROLLING! 🎯

 ## Basic Details

-### Team Name: [Your Team Name]
+### Team Name: [CYBER BARBIES]

 ### Team Members
-- Sara Max — [Your College]
+- Member 1: [MARY SABU] - [MITS]
-- [Partner Name] — [Partner College]
+- Member 2: [SHREYA N] - [MITS]

 ### Hosted Project Link
-[Paste your Netlify or deployed link here]
+[mention your project hosted link here]

 ### Project Description
-PhoneIsBad is a real-time focus assistant that uses webcam-based eye-gaze tracking to detect when a user looks down at their phone.
-When prolonged distraction is detected, the system triggers visual and audio alerts to help the user regain focus.
+StopScrolling is a browser-based focus assistant that uses the webcam to track eye direction in real time.
+When the user looks down for a few seconds, the system shows a warning and plays an alert sound to help them stay focused.

-### The Problem Statement
+### The Problem statement
-Excessive and unconscious phone usage disrupts productivity and focus during study or work sessions.
-Existing solutions rely on manual timers or app blockers, which fail to detect distraction in real time.
+Many students and professionals lose focus because they unconsciously pick up their phones during study or work sessions.
+Most existing tools rely on timers or app blockers, which cannot detect distraction as it actually happens.

 ### The Solution
-We built a browser-based gaze tracking system using MediaPipe Face Landmarker that monitors eye position via webcam.
-If the user looks down for a defined duration, the system triggers alerts, encouraging healthier digital habits.
+We built a lightweight web application that monitors gaze direction using computer vision.
+By detecting prolonged downward gaze, the system triggers alerts and visual feedback, helping users become more aware of their distractions.

 ---